tydevdev/ClearSay/README.md

 ### API server

 A lightweight FastAPI server provides recording and transcription endpoints for the Electron UI.
-Launch it with:
+Install its dependencies and launch it with ``./check-server.sh`` or run it manually:

 ```bash
 python -m app.server